CodeValue/training-genai-workshop-v2/README.md

 </details>

-## Step 5: Generate Embeddings, Vector DB
+## Step 4: Generate Embeddings, Vector DB

 This step involves implementing the /data endpoint to generate embeddings for each data using OpenAI's text-embedding-3-small model, and then index these embeddings in a Qdrant vector database.
 This setup enriches the RAG application by enabling efficient storage and retrieval of semantically relevant content, crucial for dynamic and context-aware responses.

+> NOTE: You can load the contents of the `data.json` file into the `/data` endpoint.
+> E.g., `curl -X POST http://localhost:3000/data -H "Content-Type: application/json" -d "@./data.json"`

 **Tasks Accomplished:**
 - Generate embeddings for each data item using the text-embedding-3-small model.